About the IBCC

 In accordance with the NIH Guidelines, which require all institutions receiving any NIH funding to establish and implement policies that provide for the safe conduct of research, the University of Texas at Dallas has formed the Institutional Biosafety and Chemical Safety Committee, or IBCC.
 The IBCC is a University-wide standing committee charged with oversight, administration, and review of all UTD Laboratory policies and projects involving teaching or research with recombinant or synthetic nucleic acid molecules and other hazardous biological and chemical materials that may pose safety, health, or environmental risks. and chemical materials.

-IBCC is composed of faculty and research staff appointed to the committee by the President, plus members of the community surrounding the UTD Campus, as well as ex-officio members from Research and Academic Safety and the Office of Research.
+IBCC is composed of faculty and research staff appointed to the committee by the President, plus members of the community surrounding the UTD Campus, as well as ex-officio members from Research and Academic Safety and the Office of Research and Innovation.
 The full roster may be found (this is in the works)

 The Committee meets regularly (typically monthly during the long semesters) to review protocols and safety policies.
 The IBCC calendar of upcoming meetings and protocol application deadlines may be found here.

 Where can I find all of the IBCC forms?

 All of the IBCC forms may be found here.